[Skip to Content]

 • Protect yourselves from the spread of germs.
 Wash your hands well and often.
 Wash for at least 20 seconds with soap and water or use hand sanitizer with at least 60% alcohol.
 Teach your kids to do the same.
 Avoid contact with people who are sick, and try to stay at least 3 feet (1 meter) away from anyone who is coughing or sneezing.
 Try not to touch your eyes, nose, and mouth.
 Use wipes to clean surfaces and objects that people touch a lot.

 • Sun smarts.
 Watch kids' sun exposure.
 UV light is especially intense near the equator, at high altitudes, from 10 a.m. to 4 p.m., and where light is reflected off water or snow.
 Apply a broad-spectrum sunscreen of at least SPF 15 every 2 hours, especially after sweating and water exposure.
-Bring a hat and sunglasses to keep the sun off of your child's face.
-And, consider sun-protective clothing.
+Bring a hat and sunglasses to keep the sun off your child's face.
+And consider sun-protective clothing.

 • Water safety.
 It's vital to watch kids at all times around any body of water.
 Because water safety devices — such as life jackets and goggles — may not be available at your destination, consider bringing these from home if you're planning to spend time on or near water.